 Here is our annual list of Halloween torts and crimes.
 Halloween of course remains a holiday seemingly designed for personal injury lawyers around the world and this year’s additions show why.
 Halloween has everything for a torts-filled holiday: battery, trespass, defamation, nuisance, product liability and more.

 So, with no further ado, here is this year’s updated list of actual cases related to Halloween.

-This year’s addition to the Spooky torts is the odd case of Assistant Prosecutor Chris White.
+Last year’s addition to the Spooky torts was the odd case of Assistant Prosecutor Chris White.
 White clearly does not like spiders, even fake ones.
 That much was clear given his response to finding fake spiders scattered around the West Virginia office for Halloween.
 White pulled a gun and threatened to shoot the fake spiders, explaining that he is “deathly afraid of spiders.”
 It appears that his arachnophobia (fear of spiders) was not matched by a hoplophobia (fear of firearms).